 For contracts greater than £3,000 excluding VAT the Clerk shall seek at least 3 fixed-price quotes;

-where the value is between £500 and £3,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers.
+Where the value is between £500 and £3,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers.

 For smaller purchases, all Officers shall seek to achieve value for money.